rdfuhr/BusyBezier/README.txt

 Well, I think I will carry out my original plan of implementing a basic Bezier curve model first in JavaScript, write some tests for it, and have some very basic HTML that essentially just launches the tests in the JavaScript code.

+Now on iMac, had "pushed" from MBP and have "pulled" from iMac.
+Editing this now in vi.
 If that works, then I can start to implement the “view” component of the whole thing.

 I am adding this paragraph using iA Writer on my iPad.
 One thing that we need to check is whether a web site using